harrewarre/harrewarre.github.io/docs/blog/posts/til-k8s-replace.md

 ---
 date: 2022-11-21
+description: Want to quickly edit something running on kubernetes?
+Here's a nice (bit reckless) way to do so.
 slug: til-k8s-replace
-summary: Want to quickly edit something running on kubernetes?
-Here's a nice (bit reckless) way to do so.
 tags:
 - today-i-learned
 - kubernetes
 - kubectl
 title: Today I learned - kubectl replace
 ---
 # Today I learned - kubectl replace

 Here's one for your toolbox, but use with care.
 Say you have an app running on kubernetes in a pod and you spot something you want to change.
 This is one way to get it done.